AnantLabs/jquery-thesaurus/trunk/readme.txt

 * Auto-enable tooltips accoring to the term list received from the server
 * Sample package includes 2 data access adapters (CVS and MySQL DB)
 * Keeps stats of tooltip visiting and clicking
+* Support of UTF8.
+IMPORTANT: Make sure your CSV data source (file) is encoded as UTF8 wihout BOM

 HOW TO INSTALL